ptct-potluck-planner-3/back-end/README.md

 - A Heroku app with the [Heroku PostgreSQL Addon](https://devcenter.heroku.com/articles/heroku-postgresql#provisioning-heroku-postgres) added to it.
 - Development and testing databases created with [pgAdmin 4](https://www.pgadmin.org/docs/pgadmin4/4.29/database_dialog.html).

+## Notes
+- To pus to Heroku using the CLI.
+This is not something you want to do often, most likely just at the end of the project when everything is done.
+  -git add .
+  -git commit -m "Descriptive message here Ex: Heroku push ..."
+  -git push heroku <branch-name>
+    -Ex: -git push heroku main

 ## Starting a New Project

 - Create a new repository using this template, and clone it to your local.
 - Create a `.env` file and follow the instructions inside `knexfile.js`.
 - Fix the scripts inside `package.json` to use your Heroku app.

 ## Scripts